0x000C/Experiments/2024-12-10-docker-scratch-rclone/README.md

 This project downloads the latest rclone binary, creates an image with the binary, and runs the container.

-Currently it is configured to simply serve the rclone config directory and makes a config file available to the host for setting up remotes.
+Currently the container is configured to simply serve the rclone config directory and makes a config file available to the host for setting up remotes.

 ## Requirements
 - Docker